wp-plugins/role-scoper/readme.txt

 For an archived change log, see [http://agapetry.net/downloads/RS-readme-archive.txt](http://agapetry.net/downloads/RS-readme-archive.txt)

 == Upgrade Notice ==

+= 1.3.34 =
+Fixes conflict w/ Edit Flow plugin: if 'post_status' taxonomy was enabled for RS Filtering (Roles > Options > Realm), editing a Private post forced it to Public visibility

 = 1.3.33 =
 Bug Fix : Links Widgets and other get_bookmarks() output was hidden from non-Administrators on the front end (since 1.3.30)